Ozair-Rahman/Alzheimer-Classifier/README.md

 <b>OpenCV</b>

-used to import images for predictions
+Used to import images for predictions

 ## Note
 - The Images located outside of the directories (Non_Demented_Test, Very_Mild_Demented_Test, Mild_Demented, and Modern_Demented) are there for testing purposes in order to be used as testing data.
 The images were pulled from the validation section of the dataset.